usri/aks-levelup/Kustomize/README.md

 # Look for pods in the UAT namespace
 # Pods are now visable, port forward if you would like to connect to pods
 kubectl get pods -n uat
 ```

 ### Summary

 In this step you learned about isolating deployments in their own namespaces with Kustomize.
-We also show a few ways to display the customized templates, screen and to file.
-We also deployed the customizations directly to the cluster.
+You extended the base template by creating an overlay template with a different namesapce, UAT.
+You also learned how to display and persist the customized template.
+You also deployed the customization directly to the cluster.

-## Tutorial: Create production template, namespace and scale
+## Tutorial: Create production environment template, namespace and scale

 _(15 minutes)_

-In this step, you will create a production namespace, deploy and scale the base.
+In this step, you will create a production namespace, deploy and scale the base template.

-The basics steps include:
+The steps include:

 - Create an overlays directory
 - Create a kustomization.yaml file to contain the changes